swforrest/DynamicSSFsims/README.md

-# Simulating animal movement trajectories from temporally dynamic step selection functions
+# Predicting fine-scale distributions and emergent spatiotemporal patterns from temporally dynamic step selection simulations

 The code, data and R objects in this repository accompany a paper titled 'Predicting fine-scale distributions and emergent spatiotemporal patterns from temporally dynamic step selection simulations', which is currently available as a preprint at: [https://www.biorxiv.org/content/10.1101/2024.03.19.585696v4](https://www.biorxiv.org/content/10.1101/2024.03.19.585696v4).